-†In years when either of these courses are not offered, students must confer with their committees to identify acceptable substitutions.
-Further, M.S. students need to take only one of these courses to satisfy the Biomechanics Fundamentals; however, the remaining 2 credits must still be completed through any of the courses listed below.
+In years when one of these courses are not offered, students must confer with their committees to identify acceptable substitutions.
+Further, M.S. students need to take only one of these courses to satisfy the Biomechanics Fundamentals; however, the remaining 2 credits may be completed through any of the courses listed below.